What are the Stages of a Cold Sore?

 As this article is talking about cold sores, we are only dealing with oral herpes.
 You may have blisters on other parts of your body.
 While these may be due to herpes, they are not cold sores.
 One other type of herpes which affects the skin is herpes zoster, commonly known as shingles.

 Identifying these other types of herpes, whether they be from a sexually transmitted disease or not, is different from cold sores.
-Check out our informative article if you want to know how to prevent getting genital herpes or other sexually transmitted diseases.

 Cold sores or fever blisters can also affect other parts of the face in addition to the mouth.
 They are very common and are highly contagious.
 They cause blisters or sores on the lips, chin, cheeks, nostrils, gums, roof of the mouth and other areas as well.

 You may hear some scare stories about herpes and cold sores.
 It it true that once infected, you will always have it.
 There is no cure.
 Outbreaks of the virus itself can be kept at bay by antiviral medication, but even then you may still experience symptoms.

 However, the good news is that it is relatively normal.
 If taken worldwide, rates of either types of herpes simplex mentioned before are between 60% and 95%.
 Outbreaks usually occur in childhood, but they will decrease with age.
 Only a third of people will experience another outbreak after their first.
 Even those with regular outbreaks shouldn't experience them more than two or three times a year.